 To be able to get an impression of how borer variables per stalk part, plant development variables and yield variables (see fig. 32) correlate within these groups of variables, and how these groups are interrelated, a correlation matrix was made.
-In calculating the correlation matrix the effect of cages and cagerows ('control' variables) has been eliminated from the relationship between all variables.
+In calculating the correlation matrix the effect of cages and cage rows ('control' variables) has been eliminated from the relationship between all variables.
 The matrix therefore contains partial correlation coefficients.
-The matrix has been reordered with a COR program1, to emphasize a statistical grouping of the variables.
+The matrix has been reordered with a COR program, to emphasize a statistical grouping of the variables.
 With the help of the rearranged

-1 Fortran program of M. Keuls, Dept. of Mathematics, Agricultural University, Wageningen.
+Fortran program of M. Keuls, Dept. of Mathematics, Agricultural University, Wageningen.
 The procedure of the COR program is as follows: Only the lower triangle is considered of the square symmetrical matrix.
 As a first step the variables in this lower triangle are rearranged in the order of the sums of squares of correlation coefficients.
-The sign of a variable is changed (if necessary) to (and reordering) of variables is arranged starting from the first, as follows.
-A new variable showing a high sum of squares of correlations with predecessors in the last group, joins this group if the hold (Thr); in the other case this variable opens a new group.
-Thr is lowered with a predefined with a selected value of Thr and Id, so that the triangle shows clear blocks of high correlations
+The sign of a variable is changed (if necessary) to get mainly positive coefficients in the horizontal part of the correlation triangle.
+Next a grouping (and reordering) of variables is arranged starting from the first, as follows.
+A new variable showing a high sum of squares of correlations with predecessors in the last group, joins this group if the maximum correlation coefficient in the first half (+1) of this group exceeds a predetermined threshold (Thr); in the other case this variable opens a new group.
+Thr is lowered with a predefined quantity (Id), however only after a group of at least 5 variables.
+The correlation triangle is presented with a selected value of Thr and Id, so that the triangle shows clear blocks of high correlations in the diagonal.
 Borer variables (independent or predictor variables).